Characters: Jo Jos Bizarre Adventure Part 7

 Diego "Dio" Brando (Stand: Scary Monster/The World)

-, he eventually gains Scary Monster as a Stand, which allows him to turn himself and others into dinosaurs.
-Funny Valentine eventually uses his Stand to summon another Diego from an alternate universe, who has The World as a Stand to fight his enemies
+Voiced by: Takehito Koyasu (All-Star Battle and Eyes of Heaven), Masayuki Katou (radio drama)A genius racer from England.
+After his mother died due to terrible treatment while working in hellish Victorian England, he bitterly vowed to achieve the top place in society.
+After grabbing a hold of one of the Corpse's eyes, he eventually gains Scary Monster as a Stand, which allows him to turn himself and others into dinosaurs.
+Funny Valentine eventually uses his Stand to summon another Diego from an alternate universe, who has The World as a Stand to fight his enemies.

-- The Ace: Everybody recognize him as a genius jockey.
+- The Ace: Everybody recognizes him as a genius jockey.

 - Alternate Universe: An alternate Diego is brought into play by Valentine as a backup if he died.
 This Diego doesn't have Scary Monster as a Stand, but he does have The World.